Differentiable Logic Machines: Introduction

-In this paper, we propose a novel neural-logic architecture (see Section~\ref{sec:background} for background notions and Section~\ref{sec:architecture} for our proposition) that offers a better tradeoff in terms of interpretability vs performance and scalability.
+In this paper, we propose a novel neural-logic architecture (see Section~\ref{sec:background} for background notions and Section~\ref{sec:architecture} for our proposition) that offers a better tradeoff in terms of interpretability vs. performance and scalability.
 This architecture defines a continuous relaxation over first-order logic expressions defined on input predicates.
 In contrast to most previous approaches (see Section~\ref{sec:related}), one key idea is to assign learnable weights on predicates instead of template rules, which allows for a much better scalability.
-We also introduce several training \paul{techniques} to find interpretable solutions.
-Besides, for deep reinforcement learning (RL), we propose an adapted critic to train our architecture in an actor-critic scheme for faster convergence.
+This architecture can be trained both in the supervised learning (SL) and reinforcement learning (RL) settings for which we introduce several training techniques to find interpretable solutions. \paul{Notably}, to accelerate the RL training, we propose an adapted critic to train our architecture in an actor-critic scheme. \paul{In addition, to help scale further the approach, we propose an incremental training methodology that can be applied to both SL and RL training.}

-We experimentally compare our proposition with previously-proposed \paul{neuro-logic} architectures on inductive logic programming (ILP) and RL tasks (see Section~\ref{sec:expe}).
-Our architecture achieves state-of-the-art performances in ILP and RL tasks while maintaining interpretability and achieving better scalability. \paul{More precisely, o}ur proposition is superior to all interpretable methods in terms of success rates, computational time, and memory consumption.
-Compared to non-interpretable ones, our method compares favorably, but can find fully-interpretable solutions (i.e., logic program) that are faster and use less memory during the testing phase.
+We experimentally compare our proposition with previously-proposed neural-logic architectures in both the SL and RL settings on inductive logic programming (ILP) and RL tasks respectively (see Section~\ref{sec:expe}).
+Our architecture \paul{can} achieve state-of-the-art (SOTA) performances in both ILP and RL tasks while maintaining interpretability and achieving better scalability.
+More precisely, our proposition is superior to all \xf{considered} interpretable methods in terms of success rates, computational time, and memory consumption.
+Compared to non-interpretable ones, our method compares favorably, but can find fully-interpretable solutions (i.e., logic programs) that are faster and use less memory during the testing phase.

-The contributions of this paper can be summarized as follows: (1) a novel neural-logic architecture that can produce an interpretable solution and that can scale better than state-of-the-art methods, (2) an algorithm to train this architecture and obtain an interpretable solution, (3) an adapted critic for the deep RL setting, and (4) a thorough empirical evaluation in both ILP and RL tasks. \paul{Hence, to the best of our knowledge, our approach is the first neuro-logic method able to output at the end of training a fully-interpretable solution for complex tasks like \emph{Path}. }
+The contributions of this paper can be summarized as follows: (1) a novel neural-logic architecture that can produce an interpretable solution and that can scale better than SOTA methods, (2) \paul{several} training algorithms to obtain an interpretable solution, \paul{and} \paul{(3)} a thorough empirical evaluation in both RL and ILP tasks.
+Hence, to the best of our knowledge, our approach is the first neural-logic method able to output at the end of training a fully-interpretable solution for complex tasks like \emph{Path} \paul{or \emph{Blocksworld}}.